naschorr/hawking/README.md

 - [ ] Clean up class level configuration, theres too much redundancy
 - [x] Dynamic module loading?
 Just drop (properly formatted) modules into a folder and the bot will handle loading?
 - [ ] Proper testing suite
+- [x] Run it as a system service (systemd for now)
+- [ ] Installation script (pip instead?)

 ## Installation
 - Make sure you've got [Python 3.6](https://www.python.org/downloads/) or greater installed, and support for virtual environments (This assumes that you're on Python 3.6 with `venv` support, but older versions with `virtualenv` and `pyvenv` should also work.)
-- `cd` into the directory that you'd like the project to go
+- `cd` into the directory that you'd like the project to go (If you're on Linux, I'd recommend '/usr/local/bin')
 - `git clone https://github.com/naschorr/hawking`
 - `python3 -m venv hawing/`
     + You may need to run: `apt install python3-venv` to enable virtual environments for Python 3 on Linux